dotnet/roslyn/docs/features/generators.md

     }
 ```
 `SourceGenerator` implementations are defined in external assemblies passed to the compiler
 using the same `-analyzer:` option used for diagnostic analyzers.
+Valid source generators
+must:

+1. Implement `Microsoft.CodeAnalysis.SourceGenerator`
+1. Be decorated with the `Microsoft.CodeAnalysis.SourceGeneratorAttribute` to indicate
+   supported languages.

-An assembly can
-contain a mix of diagnostic analyzers and source generators.
+An assembly can contain a mix of diagnostic analyzers and source generators.
 Since generators are loaded from external assemblies, a generator cannot be used to build
 the assembly in which it is defined.